-The entry requirements for the ASME Intercalation Prize 2019 have been slightly amended.
+The entry requirements for the ASME Intercalation Prize from 2019 onwards have been slightly amended.

 We are now accepting submissions which have been previously submitted to other awards, have been presented at national and international meetings or have been published in full or in part.

 The only exception is that we cannot accept submissions if the applicant has also submitted to the JASME Innovation or Sir John Ellis Prizes.